CosmoStat/wf-psf/docs/source/configuration.md

 ```
 The results of the metrics evaluation will be saved in the new output directory created at runtime (not in the pretrained model directory created previously).

-When the trained_model fields are left empty as stated in the commented line, WaveDiff will run the training and metrics pipelines in serial.
-At the start of the metrics evaluation task, it will automatically retrieve the model weights at the specific cycle defined by `model_save_path` and `saved_training_cycle` from the `wf-outputs-<timestamp>` sub-directories generated at runtime just before the training task.
+When the trained_model fields are left empty as stated in the commented line, WaveDiff will run the `training` and `metrics` pipelines in serial.
+At the start of the `metrics` evaluation task, it will automatically retrieve the model weights at the specific cycle defined by `model_save_path` and `saved_training_cycle` from the `wf-outputs-timestamp` sub-directories generated at runtime just before the training task.

-The WaveDiff metrics pipeline is programmed to automatically evaluate the Polychromatic Pixel reconstruction metrics for both the test (at low- and super-pixel resolution) and training data set (at low-pixel resolution).
+The WaveDiff `metrics` pipeline is programmed to automatically evaluate the Polychromatic Pixel reconstruction metrics for both the test (at low- and super-pixel resolution) and training data sets (at low-pixel resolution).
 The Monochromatic Pixel Reconstruction and OPD Reconstruction metrics are both optional and can be selected by setting the Boolean flags for `eval_{metric_type}_metric_rmse` to `True` to compute the metric or `False` to disable.
 Finally, the Weak Lensing Shape Metrics are computed by default for the test data set at super-pixel resolution and as an option for the training data set by setting the parameter `eval_train_shape_sr_metric_rmse` to `True` or `False` (Note: setting this option to `True` will also trigger WaveDiff to compute the Polychromatric Pixel Reconstruction metrics at super-pixel resolution for the training data set).
 The table below provides a summary of these different settings.

 (metrics_settings)=
 | Metric type | Test Data Set | Training Data Set |